Agnes Moorehead: Marriages

-In 1930, Moorehead married actor John Griffith Lee; they divorced a year after fostering a boy named Sean Lee in 1952.
+In 1930, Moorehead married actor John Griffith Lee.
+They divorced in 1952, a year after fostering a boy named Sean Lee.
 She married actor Robert Gist in 1954, and they divorced in 1958.

 Sexuality

-Moorehead's sexuality had been the subject of much speculation and dispute.
+Moorehead's sexuality has been the subject of much speculation and dispute.
 A number of articles that appeared in periodicals in the alternative press have identified her as a lesbian.
 Paul Lynde, Moorehead's co-star on Bewitched, stated: "Well, the whole world knows Agnes was a lesbian - I mean classy as hell, but one of the all-time Hollywood dykes".
 Journalist Boze Hadleigh reported an incident, also sourced to Lynde, in which, when she caught one of her husbands cheating on her, "Agnes screamed at him that if he could have a mistress, so could she."
 In a 1973 interview with Hadleigh, when afforded the opportunity to either confirm or, once and for all, put to rest the rumors regarding her sexual orientation, Moorehead "wryly" opts to do neither:

 BH: Just one more question.
 Numerous Hollywood actresses - Garbo, Gish, Dietrich, Jean Arthur, um, Kay Francis, Stanwyck, Bankhead, Del Rio, Janet Gaynor, etc., etc. - have enjoyed lesbian or bi relationships.
 Have you ever...?